Advanced 3d applications like Autodesk Maya and 3Ds Max are notorious for being power-hungry little monsters.

 Although we have featured a number of really good mid-range value for money laptops on our list, but they are still is still considerably expensive.

 What if you are a student or a hobbyist who is not interested in blazing fast render times and just want a pocket-friendly laptop capable of handling Maya workload.

 As a 3D artist, about 80 to 85 percent of your time is spent in modeling, texturing, making joints/handles for movement, and animating stuff.

 So if you think about it, you can get about 80~85 % of Maya requirements met while saving almost 40% of the money.

 And when you really need the horsepower, you can use those Render Farms.
 Right!

-If you want to get low, there is one and only one laptop that we recommend and that is the Acer Nitro 5.
+If you want to get low, there is one and only one laptop that we recommend and that is the Acer Predator Helios 300.

-The Acer Nitro 5 is a very popular laptop and comes with an Intel i5 and i7 processor with four and six cores depending on your choice.
+The Acer Predator Helios 300 is a very popular laptop and comes with an Intel i7-11800H processor with 8 cores.